yukiko0219/teamExercise/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

-In our team, there was nobody volunteering to be a team leader, so we would need a systematic way to choose the most appropriate member as a leader.
+When it comes to choosing a leader in a new project group, it is always true that the most extroverted member is chosen because of their confidence.
+However, it has been reported that introvert make great leaders as well in some settings.
+Unfortunately, they do not get chosen as their quietness and reserved characteristics does not get them attention needed to get picked.
+There are also some cases that all the members are introverts who do not think themselves as a leadership material(40 - 60% of population is introvert!).
+For instance, in our project team, there was nobody volunteering to be a team leader.
+To be able to pick the most suitable leader in a more objective manner, we would like to build a program to systematically choose the most appropriate member as a leader.
- It would probably be a priority queue that weighted each member of a team on 1) attendance 2) contribution 3) leadership 4) team votes etc. and you could constantly update it to keep track of who's doing their part!
-I think this would be helpful not only for us, but for other teams in the class and across the world!
+ In our program we evaluate each member's desirability as a leader based on 1) attendance 2) contribution 3) leadership 4) team votes etc. We would also keep track of who's doing their part, and reevaluate the leader as needed!

 ## Questions to answer for Exercise #2